analitica-bit/petroleumoil/README.md

 # petroleumoil
-This repository contains a recently accomplished data vizualization project for a client with the intention to give distinct xolours to different compounds in some petroleum oil.
+This repository contains a recently accomplished data vizualization project for a client with the intention to give distinct colours to different compounds in some petroleum oil.
 The package used is the ever-friendly ggplot2.